arp242/gopher.vim/README.markdown

 tools have matured significantly; what were the best choices in 2014 are not necessarily the best choices today.

-gopher.vim is my idea of what "vim-go 2.0" could look like.
-I hope that a number of features will get merged back to vim-go, and it's possible this plugin may get retired eventually; or perhaps it will continue to exist alongside vim-go.
-We'll see.
+gopher.vim is my idea of "vim-go 2.0".
 It retains vim-go's commit history.
 While there have been large changes, it also retains some concepts and ideas. vim-go is the giant's shoulders on which gopher.vim stands.

 [govim](https://github.com/myitcv/govim) is another attempt at a modern Go plugin, and seems to have the same conceptual approach as vim-go: reinvent all